 - 1. If a Reporting Individual reports an incident of non-consensual sexual activity or sexual assault, but does not wish to participate in the investigation and adjudication process, the situation will be reviewed by the Title IX Coordinator for student concerns.
 They will determine whether there is sufficient information to proceed with an investigation. - 2.
 If the accused/Respondent does not wish to participate in the investigation and adjudication process, the process will proceed without their contribution to the determination of the facts of the case.
 The Respondent should note that the appeal process based on appearance of new information not available to the hearing officers does not apply in cases of deliberate omission of information by the Respondent, including refusal by the Respondent to participate in the investigation. - 3.
 All students will receive a process investigated by individuals in a thorough manner, without a conflict of interest, and who receive annual training in conducting investigations of sexual violence, the effects of trauma, impartiality, the rights of the Respondent, including the right to a presumption that the Respondent is "not responsible" until a finding of responsibility is made. - 4.
-A prompt response to any complaint.
-The College will conduct timely reviews of all complaints of sexual misconduct.
-Absent extenuating circumstances, review and resolution is generally completed within sixty (60) business days from receipt of the complaint.
-All deadlines and time requirements detailed below may be extended for good cause as determined by the Title IX Coordinator, Director of Student Support Services, or a designee. - 5.
-Have their complaint investigated in an impartial and thorough manner by individuals who receive annual training in conducting investigations of sexual violence, the effects of trauma, impartiality, the rights of the Respondent, including the right to a presumption that the Respondent is, "not responsible" until a finding of responsibility is made and other issues related to sexual assault, domestic violence, dating violence, and stalking.
+A Reporting Individual may also refer to the Student's Bill of Rights found in Section II of this document for a complete list of all their rights.